goshippo/about-us/growing.md

 ### How we evaluate performance

+We do formal evaluations every quarter, with alternating topics of performance evaluations and career development discussions.
+We also do continuous and timely feedback during 1x1s and after meetings or discussions.
+The general items we'd look at are:

 - How are you performing relative to your level and expectations?
 - How are your opinions and ideas implemented in meaningful ways?
 - How has your work impacted the business?